Croydon/photostream-android-app/README.md

 ## License
 The source code is covered under the terms of the MIT license.
 Images, third-party source code, third-party libraries and third-party plugins have their individual copyrights, licenses and restrictions.

-The MIT license does also NOT cover the content of the gh-pages branch nor the content of the user_stories_und_interaktionsmodell.zip file.
+The MIT license does also NOT cover the content of the gh-pages branch.